 - (a) Certain assets and liabilities in the unaudited pro forma condensed combined balance sheet and certain revenues and expenses in the unaudited pro forma condensed combined statements of income have been reclassified to conform to the presentation of Universal.
-Such reclassifications had no impact on total assets, total liabilities, total operating revenues, total operating expenses, or net income. - (b) Reflects elimination of intercompany transactions between Universal and LINC. - (c) To record the repayment of LINC's outstanding bank indebtedness and to pay off promissory notes and dividends payable that is outstanding to LINC's current and former shareholders from the expected issuance of a new credit facility.
-In connection with the acquisition, Universal has entered into discussions with a group of lending banks that contemplates a new, \$220 million senior secured loan facility.
-Based on Universal's and LINC's outstanding indebtedness and dividends payable at June 30, 2012, Universal would expect to borrow approximately \$152.1 million under the new credit facility and use the proceeds for the following: (i) to pay off LINC's outstanding indebtedness to lenders totaling \$57.8 million, (ii) to pay off \$24.5 million of a dividend payable, (iii) to pay off a \$25.0 million Dividend Distribution Promissory Note to an affiliate of Messrs.
+Such reclassifications had no impact on total assets, total liabilities, total operating revenues, total operating expenses, or net income. - (b) Reflects elimination of intercompany transactions between Universal and LINC. - (c) To record the repayment of LINC's outstanding bank indebtedness and to pay off promissory notes and dividends payable that is outstanding to LINC's current and former shareholders from borrowings under Universal's new credit agreement.
+In connection with the acquisition, Universal has entered into a new credit agreement consisting of a \$220 million senior secured loan facility.
+Based on Universal's and LINC's outstanding indebtedness and dividends payable at June 30, 2012, Universal would expect to borrow approximately \$150.1 million under the new credit agreement and use the proceeds for the following: (i) to pay off LINC's outstanding indebtedness to lenders totaling \$57.8 million, (ii) to pay off \$22.5 million of a dividend payable, (iii) to pay off a \$25.0 million Dividend Distribution Promissory Note to an affiliate of Messrs.
 Moroun, (iv) to pay off a Promissory Note, dated July 23, 2012, among Matthew T. Moroun and LINC to pay the principal amount of \$14,094,360 in respect of a shareholder distribution, (v) to pay off a Promissory Note, dated July 23, 2012, among LINC and the MJM Revocable Trust to pay the principal amount of \$13,905,640 in respect of a shareholder distribution, (vi) to pay off a Promissory Note, dated July 23, 2012, among LINC and Matthew T. Moroun to pay the principal amount of \$8,551,000 in respect of a dividend declared on July 23, 2012, (vii) to pay off a Promissory Note, dated July 23, 2012, among LINC and the Annuity Trust to pay the principal amount of \$5,893,266 in respect of a dividend declared on July 23, 2012 and (viii) to pay off a Promissory Note, dated July 23, 2012, among LINC and the MJM Revocable Trust to pay the principal amount of \$2,555,734 in respect of a dividend declared on July 23, 2012, and (ix) to pay an estimated \$1.3 million of debt issuance costs.
-On the closing date of the merger, the shareholders of LINC shall cause DIBC Investments Inc. to repay a \$5.0 million promissory note owed to LINC, which together with the approximately \$152.1 million of expected borrowings under the proposed new credit agreement and the use of \$153.6 million of proceeds described above will result in a net increase of pro forma cash for Universal of \$3.5 million.
+On the closing date of the merger, the shareholders of LINC shall cause DIBC Investments Inc. to repay a \$5.0 million promissory note owed to LINC, which together with the approximately \$150.1 million of expected borrowings under the new credit agreement and the use of \$151.6 million of proceeds described above will result in a net increase of pro forma cash for Universal of \$3.5 million.